bata24/gef/docs/FAQ.md

 But this is a personal development, so I have the final decision.
 I appreciate your understanding.

 ## What information should I provide when reporting a issue?
-You will need a screenshot or a copy of the terminal output when the problem occurred.
+Please provide a screenshot or a copy of the terminal output when the issue occurred.

-In addition, I am glad if there are the results of the `gef version` command and `gef status` command.
+- Additionally, include the results of the `gef version` and `gef status` commands.

-Additionally, if the issue is related to kernel debugging, please provide a set of environments (`run.sh`, `bzImage`, etc.) or where to get them.
+- If the issue is related to kernel debugging, please also provide your environment files (such as `run.sh`, `bzImage`, etc.) or information on where they can be obtained.

 ## Is it okay to fork and modify?
 Yes.
 However, please follow the license.